This is the third in a four-part series: You can read the entire journal from the beginning here.

-Cinque Terre, which means five lands, is made up of five towns along the “Italian Rivera”: Monterosso in the north, then Vernazza, Corniglia, Manarola, and Riomaggiore.
-This is an isolated area.
-No automobiles are allowed in the cities; you go from town to town by train, boat, or your own foot power.
-Most of the tourists are there to hike.
-The walking trails are absolutely spectacular with sheer drop-offs and unspoiled views of the Mediterranean.
+Cinque Terre, which means five lands, is made up of five towns along the “Italian Rivera”.
+Monterosso in the north, then Vernazza, Corniglia, Manarola, and Riomaggiore.
+This is an isolated area, and no automobiles are allowed in the cities; you go from town to town by train, boat, or your own foot power.
+Many of the tourists are here to hike the walking trails which are absolutely spectacular; you get sheer drop-offs and unspoiled views of the Mediterranean.
 Most of the routes from town to town take about 90 minutes to traverse.
-Even on a warm summer afternoon, there isn’t a whole lot to do except hike, lay in the sun, make friends with the locals, drink the local wine, and eat.
-This used to be one of those places in the world that was an incredible find: no one knew about the area.
-Then the Rick Steves of the world started leading tours, and like almost everywhere else, the towns are now overrun during the summer months.
-Unfortunately (depending on how you look at it), most everything for tourists is closed in November – shops, restaurants, hotels… the towns are pretty much locals only, so I had much of the trails to myself.
+Once you reach them, even on a warm summer afternoon, there isn’t a whole lot to do except hike, sit in the sun, make friends with the locals, drink the area wines, and eat.
+This used to be one of those areas that were an incredible find: no one knew about these little cities.
+Then tour guides started bringing people, and like almost everywhere else, the towns are now overrun during the summer months.
+Unfortunately (or fortunately, depending on how you look at it), most shops, restaurants, and rooms for tourists are closed in November and the towns are pretty much locals only, so I had much of the trails to myself.

 I headed southeast along a hiking trail to Manarola, a tiny fishing and wine town.
 A local wine called sciacchetra is everywhere, and I stopped to fortify myself; sweet, very sweet.
 I decided one glass was a poor sampling, so tried two others; still quite sweet, but warming; nice with some bread and cheese.
 After a quick walk through the town (most of the galleries were only open for a few hours in the afternoon), my path took me to the 700-year-old church of San Lorenzo, a bit of a climb up to the top of the city.
 It is small as Italian churches go, named after one of the first Christian martyrs.
 Beautiful frescos and backlit stained glass windows helped offset a cloudy afternoon.
 The views were breathtaking.
 I am told that the church bells sound over the cliffs at 7 am every morning.

 Vernazza is my favorite of the five cities, though I hear it is overrun by tourists during the warmer months.
 If you were to picture an Italian fishing village 50 years ago, this is probably what you would conjure up in your mind.
-A picturesque harbor with lots of little boats pulled up onto the beach, and the dark Doria Castle, clinging to the top of unbelievably steep cliffs, built to protect villagers from pirates.
-A picturesque stone spiral staircase takes you to the top of the tower, where you can watch the waves breaking far below.
+A picturesque harbor with lots of little boats pulled up onto the beach, and the dark Doria Castle with its imposing watchtower, clings to the top of unbelievably steep cliffs built to protect villagers from pirates.
+A stone spiral staircase takes you to the top of the tower, where you can watch the waves breaking far below.